ShwetKhatri2001/AR-Webstore/CODE_OF_CONDUCT.md

 ## 🔒 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [insert email address here].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be rreported to the community leaders responsible for enforcement at gmail.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligate